An Eye-Catching Speedster Built for Racing

 This 1911 Speedster used gas for more than just powering the racing engine.
 The headlights, sidelights, and taillights on this automobile are all gas-fueled.

-A precursor to modern electric lighting for automobiles which were just beginning to be used around this era, a Prest-O-Lite acetylene tank on the driver’s side running board supplied acetylene to the headlights through gas lines in the car’s body.
+A precursor to modern electric lighting for automobiles (which were just beginning to be used), a Prest-O-Lite acetylene tank on the driver’s side running board supplied acetylene to the headlights through gas lines in the car’s body.

-The sidelights and taillight of the Speedster were gas as well.
+The sidelights and taillight of the Speedster were gas-fueled, as well.
 The sidelights are Castle kerosene lights and the taillight is an E&J kerosene model.